What is meant by non-contact contamination fears?

 Well, Sam, for example, was on the verge of reaching puberty when he acquired OCD.
 Having to reluctantly sit in sex-education classes reinforced to him that his body was changing.
 Yet, emotionally, he hadn’t reached the stage for grasping the concept of what was involved in the topics discussed (e.g., relationships, birth control and sexually transmitted diseases – STDs).

-For example, when Sam squeezes past someone in a busy area like the school corridor and makes brief contact with that person below the belt, he immediately becomes distressed.
-Subsequently, he feels the need to use “safety” behaviours without delay.
-These would be to “de-contaminate” his clothes and take a prolonged shower to “prevent” becoming infected with an STD.
+Imagine Sam squeezes past someone in a busy area like the school corridor and makes brief contact with that person below the belt.
+What happens is that he immediately becomes distressed and feels the need to use “safety” behaviours without delay.
+These would be to “de-contaminate” his clothes and to take a prolonged shower to “prevent” becoming infected with an STD.

 Do thinking errors confuse the problem?

 First, ERP has someone agree to face their obsessions in graded steps (exposures) and then resist all corresponding compulsions (response prevention).
 This method builds a tolerance to distress, reduces the urge to ritualise, and eventually starves the obsession.
 A behavioural experiment differs in that the person gathers information about their feared belief, which is then discussed and resolved in the therapy session.

-One example is known as The Theory A and Theory B experiment (Salkovskis & Bass, 1997).
+One approach is the “Theory A and Theory B” experiment (Salkovskis & Bass, 1997).
 In this instance, a person with non-contact contamination OCD would look at their problem as worrying (theory B) about what bothers them instead of having a fear of being under threat (theory A).

 Theory A: The problem is that anyone could be contaminated with an STD, and I’m terrified that they might infect me if I brush past them.
 I would then be infectious and a threat to others.